 - 6.4.11.
 Retroactive Payments.
 In the event the calculation of income results in the family owing a retroactive payment, the family should make the payment in a lump sum.
 The Management Agent, at its option, may enter into a Repayment Agreement with the family.
 The amount owed by the family is a collectible debt even if the family becomes unassisted. - 6.4.12.
 Contributions To Retirement Funds Assets.
 Contributions to company retirement/pension funds are handled as follows: - (a) While an individual is employed, only the amounts the family can withdraw without retiring or terminating employment will be counted as income. - (b) After retirement or termination of employment, any amount the employee elects to receive as a lump sum will be counted as income. - 6.4.13.
 Assets Disposed Of For Less Than Fair Market Value.
 The HABC must count assets disposed of for less than fair market value during the two years preceding certification or reexamination.
 The HABC will count the difference between the market value and the actual payment received in calculating total assets.
 The difference will be included in calculating total assets for two years.
 Assets disposed of as a result of foreclosure or bankruptcy are not considered to be assets disposed of for less than fair market value.
-Assets disposed of for less than fair market value.
+Assets disposed of for less than fair market value of assets disposed of sacresult of a divorce or separation are not considered to be assets disposed of for less than fair market value.
 If the total value of assets disposed of within the two-year period is less than \$5,000.00, they will not be considered an asset.